ericbutz/developer-portal/app/resources/webhook-events.md

 # Webhooks Events

 When an action occurs within the Dwolla system on a resource (Customers, Transfers, etc.), an Event object is created to record a change to the state of the resource.
-All created Webhook Events follow the same format and include high level details such as: an event topic, a resource URL that identifies the specific resource that changed states, and a timestamp.
+All created Webhook Events follow the same format and include high level details such as: an event topic, a resource URL that identifies the specific resource that changed states, and a timestamp of when the event was created.
 If your application has an active [webhook subscription](https://developers.dwolla.com/guides/webhooks/create-subscription.html
 ), all Events relevant to your integration will trigger a webhook notification each time they occur.
 The following resource article will provide guidance on the structure of webhook events, which will assist with handling incoming webhooks.

 **Note:** Dwolla **requires** all applications to have a created webhook subscription in production.
 The webhook subscription is used to notify your application to trigger an email notification to your end-users.